cevr/ftld/README.md

 `Do` is a utility that allows you to unwrap monadic values in a synchronous manner.
 Provides the same benefits as async/await but for all types in ftld, albeit with a more cumbersome syntax.

-It handles `Task`, `Result`, and `Option` types.
+It handles `Task`, `Result`, `Option`, and even `Promise` types.
 It always returns a `Task`, which will be synchronous if all the computations are synchronous, or asynchronous if any of the computations are asynchronous.

 ```ts
 import { Do, Task, Result, UnwrapNoneError, UnknownError } from "ftld";